-Over the past 5 years, UNICOR has recycled 185 million pounds of computers and electronic equipment UNICOR continued to rely less upon its mandatory source.
+UNICOR continued to rely less upon its mandatory source.
 Sales were driven by UNICOR's ability to successfully meet customer requirements.
 To this end, an unprecedented 99.7 percent of all waiver requests received, and 100 percent of all electronics and textiles-related waiver requests, were approved for private sector purchase.

-UNICOR introduced its new branding initiative at the 2008 GSA Expo.
-Updated logos, displays and colors were unveiled by staff members in UNICOR shirts and ties.
-It was UNICOR's first major face lift since 1988.
-In 2006, UNICOR activated new factories at eight locations: Hazelton, WVA; McCreary, KY; Canaan, PA; Williamsburg, SC; Victorville, CA; Coleman, FL; Herlong, CA; and Bennettsville, SC.
+In 2006, UNICOR activated new factories at eight locations: Hazelton, WV; McCreary, KY; Canaan, PA; Williamsburg, SC; Victorville, CA; Coleman, FL; Herlong, CA; and Bennettsville, SC.

-In preparation for the eventual end of the Iraq war, UNICOR began positioning itself for a post-war environment, by pursuing commercial services that would otherwise be performed outside the United States.
+In preparation for the eventual end of the Irag war, UNICOR began positioning itself for a post-war environment.

-In 2007, UNICOR launched a corporate-wide branding initiative to "redefine" its program and make the connection between "what we do, and why we do it."
-Since then, UNICOR has continued its efforts to reinforce its pro-social value, which should encourage its constituencies to support the program, not just because it provides a quality, cost-competitive product, but because it's the "right thing to do."
+In 2007, UNICOR launched a corporate-wide branding initiative to "redefine" its program and convey the connection between "what we do, and why we do it."
+Since then, UNICOR has continued its efforts to reinforce its pro-social value to encourage stakeholders to support the program, not just because it provides quality, cost-competitive products and services, but because it's the "right thing to do."